484 Main St. Penticton, BC V2A 5C5

-This month and June are setting up to be a consequential indicator of what's to come in the housing market.
-With a "strong" minority, general consensus is that the federal government can now move forward in navigating through the demands of President Trump, hopefully bringing some clarity as to what the future holds.
-Clarity means more certainty and certainty is what buyers need to move forward.
+So this month and the fall are setting up to be a consequential indicator of what's to come in the housing market.
+The federal government and provinces are moving forward to strengthening intra-provincial trade and solidify trade connections with other countries while navigating through the demands of Donald Trump, hopefully bringing some clarity as to what the future holds.

 In the South Okanagan it seemed every 10 years the housing market hit a peak then would start to gradually slide.
 It happened in 1988/89, then nine years later in 1997/98, again in 2007/08 and yet again in 2017/18.
 It was like clockwork.